Northern Illinois Food Bank

-Overview

 Northern Illinois Food Bank is a 501(c)(3) nonprofit organization and a member of Feeding America.
 Its network of more than 900 food pantries, soup kitchens, shelters and feeding programs provide nutritious food and resources to more than 570,000 neighbors a month throughout 13 counties in suburban and rural Northern Illinois.
 They bring together manufacturers, local and corporate grocers, area farmers, corporations, foundations, and individuals who donate food and funding.
 Each week, 1,000 volunteers help evaluate, repack, and distribute food from each of the four distribution centers located in Geneva, Lake Forest, Rockford and Joliet.